OlaYZen/MSI-Downloader/README.md

 ##### `mm`: This specifier represents the minute portion of the time.
 It uses two digits to represent the minutes, with leading zeros if necessary.
 For example, 30.

 ##### `ss`: This specifier represents the second portion of the time.
 It uses two digits to represent the seconds, with leading zeros if necessary.
 For example, 45.

+##### `fff`: This specifier represents the millisecond portion of the time.
+It uses three digits to represent the milliseconds, with leading zeros if necessary.
+For example, 123.

 ##### `tt`: This specifier represents the AM/PM designator in a 12-hour time format.
 It is typically used alongside the hh specifier to indicate whether the time is in the AM or PM.
 For example, AM or PM.